diliaur/diliaur.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Diliaur!
-I'm a Palauan coder, designer, and photographer living in Honolulu, Hawaiʻi.
-I love to make things that are beautiful and useful.
+I'm a Palauan data enthusiast, coder, artist, and photographer living in Honolulu, Hawaiʻi.
+I love to experiment in the digital and analog.

-In May 2019 I graduated with my MS in Computer Science from the University of Hawaiʻi at Mānoa.
-For my capstone project, I focused on requirements gathering for a genealogy-tracking software application aimed at Palauan users, with a special emphasis on decolonial critiques of research & design and how software is being used to aid Indigenous resurgence.
+In May 2019 I graduated with my Master of Science in Computer Science from the University of Hawaiʻi at Mānoa.
+My capstone project focused on gathering requirements for a genealogy-tracking software application for Palauan users, with a special emphasis on decolonial critiques of research & design and how software is being used to aid Indigenous resurgence.

-In my spare time I like to work on my [photography](https://www.instagram.com/diliaur.jpg) and illustration, or settle in with a good book.
-I also run [a blog](https://code680.wordpress.com) to document my coding exploits and hobbies and to work on my essay-writing skills.
+In my spare time I like to work on my [photography](https://www.instagram.com/diliaur.jpg) and illustration, knit, or settle in with a good book.
+I very occasionally update [my blog](https://code680.wordpress.com) to document my coding exploits and hobbies and to work on my essay-writing skills.

 ## About this Site